The Brehm Center

 Are you looking for a specialized worship or arts resource?
-Through FULLER Formation, the Brehm Center offers a number of online resources engaging specific art forms, such as faith and film, music and worship, the arts in spiritual formation, and more.
-If you aren’t near one of our Brehm Center locations––or even if you are––access our online worship, theology, and arts resources from anywhere.
+Through FULLER EQUIP, the Brehm Center offers a number of online resources engaging specific art forms, such as faith and film, music and worship, the arts in spiritual formation, and more.
+If you aren’t near the Brehm Center on the Pasadena campus––or even if you are––you can access our online worship, theology, and arts resources from anywhere.

 Brehm Music exists to integrate musical expression with worship, theology, and art.
 This involves academic offerings, Fuller Chapel coordination, creation and publication of new music, as well as hosting or participating in conferences, events, and church consultations.

 The vision of Brehm Preaching is to proclaim Jesus Christ and to catalyze a movement of empowered, wise preachers who seek justice, love mercy, and walk humbly with God, leading others to join God’s mission in the world.

 Brehm Visual Arts